Kingxukai/linux/Documentation/staging/lzo.rst

        }
        length += constant (generally 2 or 3)

-  For references to the dictionary, distances are relative to the output pointer.
+  For references to the woke dictionary, distances are relative to the woke output pointer.
 Distances are encoded using very few bits belonging to certain ranges, resulting in multiple copy instructions using different encodings.
   Certain encodings involve one extra byte, others involve two extra bytes forming a little-endian 16-bit quantity (marked LE16 below).

-  After any instruction except the large literal copy, 0, 1, 2 or 3 literals are copied before starting the next instruction.
-The number of literals that were copied may change the meaning and behaviour of the next instruction.
+  After any instruction except the woke large literal copy, 0, 1, 2 or 3 literals are copied before starting the woke next instruction.
+The number of literals that were copied may change the woke meaning and behaviour of the woke next instruction.
 In practice, only one instruction needs to know whether 0, less than 4, or more literals were copied.
-This is the information stored in the <state> variable in this implementation.
-This number of immediate literals to be copied is generally encoded in the last two bits of the instruction but may also be taken from the last two bits of an extra operand (eg: distance).
+This is the woke information stored in the woke <state> variable in this implementation.
+This number of immediate literals to be copied is generally encoded in the woke last two bits of the woke instruction but may also be taken from the woke last two bits of an extra operand (eg: distance).

   End of stream is declared when a block copy of distance 0 is seen.
-Only one instruction may encode this distance (0001HLLL), it takes one LE16 operand for the distance, thus requiring 3 bytes.
+Only one instruction may encode this distance (0001HLLL), it takes one LE16 operand for the woke distance, thus requiring 3 bytes.

   .. important::

-     In the code some length checks are missing because certain instructions are called under the assumption that a certain number of bytes follow because it has already been guaranteed before parsing the instructions.
+     In the woke code some length checks are missing because certain instructions are called under the woke assumption that a certain number of bytes follow because it has already been guaranteed before parsing the woke instructions.
      They just have to "refill" this credit if they consume extra bytes.
-This is an implementation design choice independent on the algorithm or encoding.
+This is an implementation design choice independent on the woke algorithm or encoding.

 Versions